 “Nah, I've got this,” he said, pulling out the muggle money he had gotten exactly for this purpose.

 “Thanks,” she said with a smile over her shoulder.

-He shook off the feeling.
+He shook off the happy feeling.
+He didn’t like how it made him feel.
 He had gone three years with nothing but cold, cruel hatred coursing through his veins.
 He didn't need happiness or fluff by any means; those emotions could potentially betray him.
 He couldn't have that.
 They couldn't get in his way.
 Not when he was so set on revenge.

 He began to rock back and forth on his heels once again after they moved to the bar along the side, waiting for their drinks to be made.
 He stuffed his fists into his pockets, leaning against the bar.
 “So how'd you find a muggle coffee shop anyway?”

 “Strange story,” she merely answered.

 Parker rolled his shoulders.
 “I like strange stories.”

 Clancy appraised him and his interest in her, and she debated if it was genuine.
 When she decided it was, she rolled her shoulders and nodded in approval.